“A society grows great when old men plant trees in whose shade they shall never sit." — Greek Proverb

-Hamish, who was responsible for giving me Hughes's book introduced me to some of the best dairy farmers in Australia, from whom we got retired Holstein Friesian dairy cattle.
-The more mature beef, combined with our own dry-aging techniques, resulted in a superior product.
+Hamish, who was responsible for giving me Hughes's book, introduced me to some of the best dairy farmers in Australia, from whom we got retired Holstein Friesian dairy cattle.
+The more mature beef, combined with our own dry-ageing techniques, resulted in a superior product.
 Our meat is now on the menus of the best restaurants across Australia.